ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

         # chmod +x ucybdbar.sh

-2. Upgrade AE DB scheme and load initial data
+2. Upgrade AE DB scheme and load initial data;

     a.
 Upgrade db folder;

         # cp -r /opt/ae/utility/db_new/* /opt/ae/utility/db/

-    Check if all the files are owned by autotask user and autotask group
+    Check if all the files are owned by `autotask` user and `autotask` group

     b.
 Start AE DB Load;